wrr/rack-wwwhisper/heroku-doc.md

     $ bundle install

-###Enabling wwwhisper middleware for Rails applications
+###Enabling wwwhisper middleware for a Rails application

-For Rails application add the following line to `config/environments/production.rb`.
+For a Rails application add the following line to `config/environments/production.rb`.

     config.middleware.insert_after "Rack::Lock", "Rack::WWWhisper"